EriksonBahr/BlazorCalendar/BlazorCalendar/README.md

 - [ ] Events won't be saved if the user don't select a day
 - [ ] Add how many events are available when resizing the screen for mobo aps
 - [ ] Make the amount of text vary when showing the events as labels
+- [ ] Add notification when an event is added
+- [ ] Add notification when an event is stating

 ## Credits